marennodenes/Flashcard-App/README.md

 * Maven
 * JUnit 5 (Jupiter) + TestFX for testing

+## User stories

+The functionalities prioritised for the first release are based on these userstories:

+* As a user, I want to create a new deck, so that I can group related flashcards by subject.
+* As a user, I want to add a card with a question/term on one side and an answer/definition on the other, so that I can test myself later.

 ## Project structure

 This repository is structured with a modules-template.